-It's also not always that straightforward to increase your level of care.
-While it's easy to reduce the level of coverage (because you're reducing the risk the insurer is taking on), they may want you to undergo a medical if you wish to increase your cover.
+It’s also not always that straightforward to increase your level of care but it’s easy to reduce the level of coverage (because you’re reducing the risk the insurer is taking on).

 Private insurance policies will often, but not always, have what is called a premium refund or no claims bonus.
-The German word is Beitragsrückerstattung (try saying that after a few beers!)
-This is a refund given if you don't make a claim within a calendar year.
-Depending on the policy, this can usually range from 1 month to 5 months' worth of contributions.
+The German word is Beitragsrückerstattung.
+Depending on the policy, this can usually range from 1 month to 5 months’ worth of contributions in any given year.

 Something to consider looking for if you very rarely visit the doctor under normal circumstances.

-Yes, there are many gesetzliche Krankenkassen as they are known in German, each one with their own nuances and opt-ins and specific advantages or disadvantages depending on what an individual is specifically looking for.
+There are many gesetzliche Krankenkassen, each one with their own nuances and opt-ins and specific advantages or disadvantages depending on what an individual is specifically looking for.

 German law stipulates that they all must cover statutory healthcare requirements such as inpatient and outpatient care, treatment for chronic diseases and pre-existing conditions.

 Public insurers will usually (but not always) exclude common but non-essential medical requirements such as:

 - Alternative medicine, such as healing professionals practising techniques such as acupuncture and yoga